FIND YOUR FAITH

 Father Lawrence Farley

 Father Lawrence, born in 1954, completed his M. Div. at Wycliffe College, Toronto School of Theology in 1979.
 After 6 years in pastoral ministry with the Anglican Church of Canada, he entered the Orthodox Church and completed a Certificate program at St. Tikhon’s Seminary in Pennsylvania and was ordained to the priesthood in 1986.
 Since 1987 he has served as the pastor St. Herman of Alaska Church in Langley BC, a missionary parish of the OCA (Archdiocese of Canada) founded by local laity, which has since grown to attain regular parish status and purchased its own building.
 Several priests, deacons, and lay members of new missions have emerged from the membership of St. Herman’s.
 Fr.
 Lawrence is the author of the Orthodox Bible Study Companion Series from Conciliar Press, and of a number of other books and articles, and appears in regular weekday podcasts on Ancient Faith Radio.
 He regularly contributes a column to the official OCA website , which can be accessed here.
 He also contributes to "Pemptousia", the website of Vatopaidi monastery on Mount Athos (accessed here) and has a blog on Ancient Faith publishing, "No Other Foundation" (accessed here).
 He lives in Surrey B.C. with his wife Donna.
+As of December 2024 he remains attached to the parish as Rector Emeritus.

 Father Symeon Price